directvt/vtm/doc/architecture.md

 Vtm is a text-based application where the entire user interface is represented by a mosaic of text cells forming a TUI matrix.
 The resulting TUI matrix is ​​just rendered either into its own GUI window or into a compatible text console.

-It can run indefinitely nested, forming a text-based desktop environment.
+It can wrap any console application and be nested indefinitely, forming a text-based desktop environment.

 <sup>Currently, rendering into a native GUI window is only available on the Windows platform; on Unix platforms, a terminal emulator is required.</sup>